devopsdays/devopsdays-theme/README.md

 ## Event Menu Icons

 When on a smaller screen, the event menu collapses to icons.
-These icons are named from ones available at [Font Awesome](http://fontawesome.io/icons/) and need to be added as optional parameters to the list of event nav elements for the event in its data file.
-If no icon is set, a plus sign will be displayed.
+These icons are named from ones available at [Font Awesome](http://fontawesome.io/icons/) and custom ones can be added as optional parameters to the list of event nav elements for the event in its data file.
+The common menu items have default icons for each type.

 Example:

 ```
 nav_elements:
   - name: program
-    icon: "book"
   - name: speakers
-    icon: "microphone"
   - name: registration
-    icon: "pencil"
   - name: sponsor
-    icon: "money"
-  - name: volunteer
+  - name: stuff
     icon: "smile-o"
   - name: location
-    icon: "map-o"
   - name: contact
-    icon: "envelope-o"
   - name: conduct
-    icon: "handshake-o"
 ```

 ## Improved Organizer List Page